 Frequently Asked Questions

-A. Girl Rising is a global social action campaign for girls’ education.
-Our purpose is to make sure people everywhere are talking about girls’ education, that they understand its transformative power, recognize the barriers, and choose to get involved in order to make a difference.
-Any revenues generated by Girl Rising go back into the project or toward furthering the goals of the campaign.
+A: Girl Rising is a global social action campaign for girls’ education.
+Our purpose is to make sure people everywhere are talking about girls’ education, that they understand its transformative power, recognize the barriers girls face to accessing education, and choose to get involved and make a difference.
+We began in 2013 with the release of the film Girl Rising and have since grown into a non-profit organization.

 Q. How does Girl Rising work with partners?

-A. Together with partners, we launch high profile campaigns to bring visibility to the issues girls face and inspire people to dismantle the barriers that hold them back.
+A: Together with partners, we launch high profile campaigns to bring visibility to the issues girls face and inspire people to dismantle the barriers that hold them back.
 Girl Rising enlists celebrities, global leaders and media partners to build campaigns with widespread visibility.
 We unite individuals, companies, organizations and governments to act as a collective force of positive change.
-Partnership is how we broaden our reach and impact.
-We collaborate with individuals, organizations and companies to share the knowledge about girls’ education more widely and deeply.
 Our partners expand the campaign’s impact by reaching larger audiences and growing the movement; they strengthen the message through their public support of the campaign; and they increase efficacy through their resources, relationships, and expertise.

 Q. How do I donate or Fundraise for Girl Rising?